crowdsecurity/nodejs-cs-bouncer/docs/DEVELOPER.md

 ```bash
 cd examples/express-server
 ```

+### Prepare the environment

+Please read
+`examples/express-server/README.md` [Test the bouncer](../examples/express-server/README.md#test-the-bouncer) to
+set up the environment.

+Do not launch the server yet as it will be automatically started by the tests below.

+### Run tests

 We need to pass a `E2E_TEST_NAME` environment variable before each separate test because we want to load a different bouncer configuration for each test.